Boulevard // 2021

 Check in with customers

-Through early observational research and customer surveys, we learned more about our customers’ front desk setups, general workflows, and pain points.
-Generally, there was a lack of visibility into what’s going on between iPads and the front desk computers.
+Through early observational research and customer surveys, I gained an understanding of how front desks actually operated.
+Generally, there was a lack of visibility into what was going on between iPads and the front desk computers.
 It was also common for businesses to use multiple devices for multiple tasks.

 Scenarios and sequencing